pdjr-n2k/StateMachine/README.md

-StateMachine allows an application to register a collection of functions each of which is associated with a unique machine state represented by an integer.
+StateMachine allows an application to register a collection of functions each of which is associated with a unique machine state represented by an integer value.

-At each tick of the process engine the function associated with the current state is executed and its result used to set a new (possibly identical) machine state which will condition subsequent action.
+At each tick of the state machine process engine the function associated with the current state is executed and the machine state set to this function's return value, so influenceing future process action.

+The library was built to support microprocessor firmware which needed to handle a range of actions dependent upon the operation or sequence of operations of a single configuration button.

 ## Types

 ### typedef struct { int _state_; int (_*handler_)(int _value_); } tJump;
 ```
 StateMachine::tJump jumpVector[] = {
   { 0, updateModuleInstance },
   { 0, 0 }
 };
 ```